-К3 CO1 Apply the principles of system and component testing.
-K4 CO2 Analyze the strategies for generating system test cases.
-K5 CO3 Evaluate the tools used in automation testing.
+\mathcal{S} CO1 Apply the principles of system and component testing. to K5 CO2 Analyze the strategies for generating system test cases.
+K3 CO3 Evaluate the tools used in automation testing.
+CO4 Execute the performance of load testing.
+CO5 Develop UML diagrams for various applications using smartdraw.

 - 1. Write a program to create calculator using HTML and validate using Selenium IDE with test case. - 2.
 Write a program to create image link using HTML and validate using Selenium IDE with test case. - 3.
 Write a program to create a registration form using HTML and validate using Selenium IDE with test case. - 4.
 Write a program to create a webpage to scroll the text in right, left, up and down directions using HTML and validate using Selenium IDE with test case. - 5.
 Write a program to create company website using HTML and validate using Selenium IDE with test case. - 6.
 Write a program to create department website using HTML and validate using Selenium IDE with test case. - 7.
-Write a program to create a resume using HTML and validate using Selenium IDE with test case. - 8.
-Write a program to create a web page for student mark list using JavaScript and validate using Selenium IDE with test case.
+Write a program to create a resume using HTML and validate using Selenium IDE with test case.